laboon/CS1632_Fall2017/exercises/6/exercise6.md

 This program accepts one integer value and will tell you all prime numbers up to and including the passed-in value.
 However, there are some defects hidden in the code.
 You are going to use FindBugs to find and fix them.

+Please either show me your corrected code in class _or_ send me an email with a link to a repository containing the fixed code AS WELL AS a screenshot of FindBugs with no possible bugs found (except Dead Local Store issues - see Note 1, below)

 Examples:

 ```